zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/filtering/filtering-overview.md

 sidebar_label: "Filtering Explained"
 beta: FALSE
 notebook: FALSE
-description: "Milvus provides powerful filtering capabilities that enable precise querying of your data.
+description: "Zilliz Cloud provides powerful filtering capabilities that enable precise querying of your data.
 Filter expressions allow you to target specific scalar fields and refine search results with different conditions.
-This guide explains how to use filter expressions in Milvus, with examples focused on query operations.
+This guide explains how to use filter expressions in Zilliz Cloud clusters, with examples focused on query operations.
 You can also apply these filters in search and delete requests. | BYOC"
 type: origin
 token: AIb1wNAE3iiKVSk8MHAcVA4QnJb
 sidebar_position: 1